se-edu/learningresources/contents/kotlin/kotlin.md

 # Overview

-Kotlin is a general purpose, open source, statically typed “pragmatic” programming language for the JVM and Android that combines object-oriented and functional programming features.
+Kotlin is a general purpose, open source, statically typed programming language for the JVM and Android that combines object-oriented and functional programming features.

 # Why Kotlin?